 You probably hear the word gamification in a series of contexts, but have you ever wondered what gamification actually is?
 Well, it is defined as the application of game-design elements and game principles in non-game contexts.
 In case you do not know exactly where you could integrate it in your day-to-day activities, you should know that the approach is already applied in numerous areas like learning, environment, enterprise, government, health, marketing, etc.

 Basically, you can employ gamification in your business activities to raise the level of engagement, by motivating the employees to align their behaviour with organisational strategies, tasks and disciplinary plans, thereby resulting in a better acceptance of management plans along with increased productivity and low attrition.

 However, including gamification inside a Learning Management System has had incredible positive results, for one simple reason: the inclination of people to PC gaming in general.
 According to Jane McGonigal, in her book Reality is Broken, “By 21 years of age, many males will have spent over 10000 immersed in online gaming”.

-Benefits of Gamification
+Benefits of gamification

 Do you feel inclined to remember more of the things that you actually did than the things you read about, hear or see?
 This is common to the majority of people.
 So, by allowing people to practice inside safe environments (simulations, games) you allow them to better assimilate the information.

-- better learning experience–your employees can now combine the mandatory tasks with the fun part, so that the learning process will not be boring, but rather engaging by the use of techniques like rewards, real life scenarios, create leader boards, etc.
+- better learning experience–your employees can now combine the mandatory tasks with the fun part, so that the learning process will not be boring, but rather engaging by the use of techniques like rewards, real life scenarios, create leader boards, etc;

-better learning environment – by using gamification in LMS you create real-life scenarios which can be executed by learners in a controlled environment, which also allows them to experience failure, but it also gives them the opportunity to learn from it without supporting the real-life consequences; moreover, you can pass on knowledge through interactive videos
+- better learning environment – by using gamification in LMS you create real-life scenarios which can be executed by learners in a controlled environment, which also allows them to experience failure, but it also gives them the opportunity to learn from it without supporting the real-life consequences; moreover, you can pass on knowledge through interactive videos;

-instant feedback– the feedback provided by LMS is instant (you pass or fail a task, you win or lose a reward, you advance to a new level of the game, etc.)
+- instant feedback– the feedback provided by LMS is instant (you pass or fail a task, you win or lose a reward, you advance to a new level of the game, etc;

 - can be applied to most learning needs– you can use it it many areas from induction and on-boarding, product sales, customer support, soft skills.

 Keep in mind!

 Why?
 Because the information is assimilated by the learner through a more active involvement, basically by doing things, experiencing real-life situations and understand them from inside and not just looking at them from outside in a more detached manner.